boxybird/morph/README.md

 ## Important

-By default, this plugin pre-bundles Alpine.
-If you site already has Alpine installed, you should dequeue this plugins version to avoid conflicts.
+By default, this package pre-bundles Alpine.
+If you site already has Alpine installed, you should dequeue this packages version to avoid conflicts.

 **Note:** A minimum version of Alpine 3.10.0 is required.